roman380/MfEsDecode/README.md

 Build the project and run from debugger.
 The project will pick up [test.mp4.h264](test.mp4.h264) file and process it decoding video frames.
 The will be `MFSampleExtension_FrameCorruption` information included in the output.

 Sample project output is [included](test.mp4.h264.txt).

+## Miscellaneous

+- See #1 to find out how hardware assisted decoding is different; the branch uses Direct3D 11 device and DXGI device manager with the decoder and obtains decoded frames in Direct3D 11 textures